The staff of the Center for Writing Excellence are dedicated to making your visit to the CWE a positive experience.

 Research/Interests: Rhetorical Theory and Practice, Writing Centers, Writing in the Disciplines, Computers and Composition, American Cultural Studies.

-Extracurricular: Music, Natural Building, visual arts, carpentry, organic farming, cooking
+Extracurricular: Music, natural building, visual arts, carpentry, organic farming, cooking

-Alan enjoys being able to help students make their papers better while simultaneously improving their overall writing ability which is why he works in The Center for Writing Excellence.
+Alan is in The Porchistas, a very busy, Montclair-based, independent rock band.
+He spends several months of each year at Rancho Mastatal in a remote, old growth rain forest, teaching people how to build earthen structures and live sustainably.
+Alan enjoys being able to help students make their papers better while simultaneously improving their overall writing ability, which is why he works in The Center for Writing Excellence.
 He says, “The challenge of guiding writers to a better place, a more confident and empowered place in their writing is as rewarding today as it was when I first started.
 I thoroughly enjoy my job.”

 Alice Freddi Beresin

 Subjects/Areas of Expertise: American and French Literature, Art and Art History, and Learning Disabilities